matfish2/vue-tables-2/README.md

 ```

 ## Vue Components
-Another option to for creating templates is to encapsulate the template within a component and pass the name.
+Another option for creating templates is to encapsulate the template within a component and pass the name.
 The component must have a `data` property, which will receive the row object.
 You can also add an optional `index` prop, to get the non-zero-based index of the current row relative to the entire dataset, and an optional `column` prop to get the current column.
 E.g:

 ```js
 Vue.component('delete', {